 Not every track on Utopian grabbed me on first listening.
-That said, with twenty songs there are plenty that did and let’s be honest, if you don’t like one, there’ll be another along in a minute (or three).
+That said, with twenty songs, there are plenty that did and let’s be honest, if you don’t like one, there’ll be another along in a minute (or three).
 That’s not to say that there are poor songs on the album, far from it.
 Some are growers.

-Jonesin (track 6) is good old rock n roll that leaps at you out of the speakers.
+Jonesin (track 6) is a good old rock n roll that leaps at you out of the speakers.
 Play that one loud.
 Yolo (track 9) is an earworm you’ll be humming all day.
 Gigolo Days (track 12) is another.
-The gloriously titled; No One Tells Lie Like a Dude With a Tie (track 19) could be an theme song for conspiracy theorists.
+The gloriously titled; No One Tells Lie Like a Dude With a Tie (track 19) could be a theme song for conspiracy theorists.

-At his best, McNabb writes soaring anthems with heart wrenching lyrics and choruses to die for.
-There are some gems here and certainly enough to introduce some new fans to Ian’s body of work but my feeling is that there are tracks that would have benefitted from a bit more sparkle in production to really bring out their strength.
-To my ears some still sound like polished demos but in truth that’s part of this albums charm.
+At his best, McNabb writes soaring anthems with heart-wrenching lyrics and choruses to die for.
+There are some gems here and certainly enough to introduce some new fans to Ian’s body of work, but my feeling is that there are tracks that would have benefitted from a bit more sparkle in production to really bring out their strength.
+To my ears, some still sound like polished demos, but in truth, that’s part of this albums charm.

-For those just finding Ian McNabb for the first time there’s a lot to like here and it’s certainly worth delving into his back catalogue, there’s plenty to explore.
+For those just finding Ian McNabb for the first time, there’s a lot to like here, and it’s certainly worth delving into his back catalogue.
+There’s plenty to explore.